 4. Can any word be used as a trademark?

 The United States Patent & Trademark Office (“PTO”) will in most cases deny registration of a mark if it determines that the mark is descriptive or generic.
 The general rationale for this is that such terms merely tell the consumer about the product, but provide no information to the consumer about the identity of the actual source of this particular product in order to distinguish it from competing products.
-Further, it would be unfair and a restraint on competition to permit one player to monopolize words which its competitors legitimately need to describe their own goods in plain English.
-In recent years, we have noticed that the PTO has become much more aggressive about issuing and maintaining descriptiveness refusals.
+Further, it would be unfair and a restraint on competition to permit someone to monopolize words which its competitors legitimately need to use to describe their own goods.

 Whether or not registration is obtained, marks which are relatively descriptive or generic are generally considered to be “weak” marks, which will be enforced, if at all, only within a narrow field.
 In order to gain the most protection, it is best to choose a “stronger” or more distinctive mark which is suggestive (hinting at the nature of the goods or services, or something about them, without describing them), arbitrary (totally unrelated to the goods or services), or fanciful (a symbol or coined word such as KODAK® or XEROX®).
 A common illustration of this spectrum of distinctiveness is the word APPLE, which would be generic for apples, descriptive for apple pies, suggestive for vitamins (“an Apple a day…”), and arbitrary for personal computers or a musical recording studio (both of which are actual trademarks).